Code-Institute-Submissions/Code-Institute-Milestone-2/README.md

 The aim of this project was to create a basic slot machine type game that a user could interact with by betting money and spinning the reels to try and win.
 The game consists of 4 reels with various images of lego minifigures that are shuffled in a random order each time the reels are spun.

+The game starts with 100 credits and three amounts can be bet (1, 5 ,10) using three buttons.

 ## Table of Contents
 1. [**UX**](#ux)
     - [**Project Goals**](#project-goals)